Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-fix-error-hydration-failed-because-the-initial-ui-does-not-match-what-was-rendered-on-the-server-in-nextjs.md

 ---
-title: How to fix error hydration failed because the initial UI does not match what was rendered on the server in next JS?
+title: How to fix error hydration failed because the initial UI does not match what was rendered on the server in nextJS?
 slug: how to fix error hydration failed because the initial ui does not match what was rendered on the server in nextjs
 postdate: November 29, 2023
 keywords:
+  - How to fix hydration error
+  - hydration
+  - failed
-  - How to fix error hydration failed because the initial UI does not match what was rendered on the server in next JS?
+  - initial UI does not match
+  - what was rendered on the server in nextJS
 description: Check your JSX/TSX files for incorrect HTML nesting, address issues with the Next.js Link component, and consider external factors like browser extensions or third-party libraries.